 Laurie’s gaze fell to the floor.
 “Maybe.”

 “You don’t have to tell me if you don’t want to,” Clarke assured her.
-“Particularly if you feel like you’d be betraying your brother.
+“Not if you feel like you’d be betraying your brother.
 It’s only that, well… it’s been a month since that recording played at the dance.
 Since Carrie switched sides.
 Since Julie… I don’t even know.
 Initiated a cold war, to the benefit of nobody.
 It all hinges on Corry now.
-And any information I can get there is leverage I can use when talking with Julie.”
+So any information I can get there is handy for trying to get through to Julie.”

 “Julie’s birthday,” Clarke realized.
 He turned to look out over the balcony railing.
 “Damn.”